 I have an early memory of looking in the mirror and checking the curves on my back.
 Even then I knew something wasn’t right: when my shoulders were extended and straight, my back wasn’t.

-Perhaps deep down I knew I was right but I didn’t want to be.
-Then at the age of 25 and my very last check-up with a new specialist, my father was informed that a mild curvature is what I had been living with, as part of the cerebral palsy I didn’t even know I had.
+Perhaps deep down I knew I was right, but I didn’t want to be.
+Then at the age of 25 and my last check-up with a new specialist, my father was told that I had mild scoliosis, as part of a leg length difference brought about through cerebral palsy, that I didn’t even know I had.
+It was something else that was never mentioned in any of my medical notes.